Skip to content

 Do floating floors move?

 Yes.
-A floating floor will move shift and move slightly throughout its lifetime.
+A floating floor is known as a raft, which will expand and contract with the rooms temperature and humidity.
 This why its important to ensure appropriate expansion gaps are present around each room’s perimeter.
 An expansion of 8-10mm is recommended for floated floors. Â